rogerxaic/EventStreams/eventstreams068.md

 {:shortdesc}

 ## Cryptographic protocols
-{: #cryptographic notoc}
+{: #cryptographic}

-*  Connections to the Kafka native and REST interfaces must be made using TLS 1.2.
-*  Connections are restricted to the following strong cipher
+* Connections are restricted to the following strong cipher suites:
-   suites:

       * ECDHE-RSA-AES128-GCM-SHA256
       * ECDHE-RSA-AES256-GCM-SHA384
-      * DHE-RSA-AES128-GCM-SHA256
-      * kEDH+AESGCM
       * ECDHE-RSA-AES128-SHA256
       * ECDHE-RSA-AES256-SHA384
+      * ECDHE-RSA-AES256-SHA384

+* To be a fully supported configuration, all clients must support the following:
-      * DHE-RSA-AES128-SHA256
+    * TLS v1.2
-      * DHE-RSA-AES256-SHA256
+    * elliptic curve cryptography
+    * TLS server name indication (SNI)

+* Additionally, you must use TLS v1.2 in the following cases:
+    * for making connections to the Kafka native and REST interfaces
-*  To access the {{site.data.keyword.messagehub}} dashboard, you must use a browser that supports TLS 1.2.
+    * the browser that you use to access the {{site.data.keyword.messagehub}} dashboard must support TLS v1.2

 ## Encryption of message payloads, topic names, and consumer groups
-{: #encryption_payloads notoc}
+{: #encryption_payloads}

 Message data is encrypted for transmission between {{site.data.keyword.messagehub}}
 and clients as a result of TLS. {{site.data.keyword.messagehub}} stores message data